h2akim/senangpay-php/README.md

 #### Note

-:bangbang: This library is not tested as author does not have senangPay account.
+:bangbang: This library is not tested as author does not have senangPay account. :bangbang:

 ##### License
 MIT